Engineering Works

 what does the new route deliver?

 Lumo’s new London–Stirling route significantly improves long-distance rail access for communities along the corridor.
 The service will provide four daily direct return journeys between Stirling and London Euston, with an additional fifth return service between Preston and London.
 For stations including Whifflet, Greenfaulds and Larbert, this will be the first ever direct rail connection to London.
+The route also strengthens regional links across Scotland’s central belt and northern England, supporting commuting, leisure travel and the visitor economy.

 pioneering rail in Scotland